coderofsalvation/typeshave.js/README.md

     foo( { foo:"bar", bar: 123, records: [ 1, 2 ] } );

-Did you you try spaghetti-fying your code with if/else checks?
+Did you you try PITA-fying your code with if/else checks?

     if( data == undefined data.bar == undefined || bar == undefined || WTF this is frustrating!